cloudmesh-community/fa18-516-21/project-paper/report.md

 }
 ```

-As you scroll the list will be updated with query
+On vertical scroll, the list will be updated with query

 ```graphql
 {